-The series In Memoriam.
-Life goes on, are based on footage of local news covering the event live that day.These works resembling a storyboard, illustrate that simple action.
-The drawings render the man in an empty space, eliminating additional details, distancing us yet further from the idea of the objective truth, they can offer us no more than a fragment of reality recalling a faded memory, focusing the attention on the person’s action.
+The series In Memoriam, Life goes on, is a group of 28, 11×11 inches, pencil on paper drawings made to be displayed in a grid.
+They are based on footage of local news covering the event live that day.These works resembling a storyboard, illustrate the simple action of feeding pigeons.
+The drawings render a man in an empty space, eliminating additional details, distancing us yet further from the idea of the objective truth, they can offer us no more than a fragment of reality recalling a faded memory, focusing the attention on the person’s action.

 Still Missing, is a group of 6, 24×24 inches in diameter, plexiglass and wood circlesportraying the people still missing since the violent seizure of the Supreme Court.